-Panitumumab (Vectibix®) is a targeted therapy drug used to treat bowel cancer that has spread to other parts of the body.
+Panitumumab (Vectibix®) is a targeted therapy drug.
+It is used to treat bowel cancer that has spread to other parts of the body.

-When treating bowel cancer, panitumumab only works on bowel cancers that have a normal RAS gene.
+Panitumumab only works on bowel cancers that have a normal RAS gene.
 The RAS gene helps control cell growth.
-Before panitumumab is used, doctors test the bowel cancer cells for changes (mutations) in this gene.
+Before panitumumab is used, doctors test the bowel cancer cells to check that there are no changes (mutations) in this gene.

 Serious and life-threatening side effects